Eduardop/osg/README.md

 * cd ../osg-android; make -j'number_of_cpus' (e.g. make -j4).
 * To build the sample:
   * cd ../OpenSceneGraph/examples/osgAndroidExampleGLES1.
-  * edit Android.mk and fix the osg build path - should be an absolute path to your osg-android directory.
+  * edit jni/Android.mk and fix the osg build path - should be an absolute path to your osg-android directory.
   * build the JNI module with ndk-build.
   * build the Java module as you normally would (e.g. Eclipse).